 If an employee meets all the above criteria, the presumption exists that their diagnosis stemmed from their work, and the worker should qualify for benefits.
 However, this is a “rebuttable” presumption, which means an employer can present evidence within 30 days of the claim trying to show that the exposure was not work-related.
 This can be a difficult presumption to overcome, and many companies might not have the resources or will to fight every claim.

 If you file a claim after being diagnosed with coronavirus, and your employer does not successfully challenge your claim, you can be eligible for different types of benefits.
 These can include coverage of the following costs and losses:

 - Doctor’s visits

 - Emergency room treatment

 - Intensive care

 - Disability benefits while you are out of work

 In addition, if your close family recently passed away from COVID-19 after reporting to their workplace, you might be eligible for death benefits.

-Anyone who believes their coronavirus diagnosis was connected to their work should speak with an experienced California workers’ compensation attorney as soon as possible.
+Anyone who believes their coronavirus diagnosis was connected to their work should speak with an experienced Garden Grove workers’ compensation attorney as soon as possible.
 Even with the Executive Order, these claims will not be easy, and you want to fight for the benefits you deserve for putting your life on the line.